YottaDB/YDBDoc/ProgGuide/utility.rst

 **Utility Labels**

-INTNon-interactively converts %TS to $HOROLOG format; if %TS is not defined, then current time is converted.
+INT Non-interactively converts %TS to $HOROLOG format; if %TS is not defined, then current time is converted.

-FUNC[(ts)]Invokes an extrinsic function returning $HOROLOG format of the argument, or if no argument, the $HOROLOG format of the current time.
+FUNC[(ts)] Invokes an extrinsic function returning $HOROLOG format of the argument, or if no argument, the $HOROLOG format of the current time.

 **Prompts**